-When you think of an IRS audit, you probably think about scary letters from the IRS followed by potential penalties.
+When you think of an IRS audit, you probably think about threatening letters from the IRS followed by potential penalties.
 What you may not have realized is that there are different kinds of audits.
-Here’s an overview of them and what they involve.
+Here’s an overview of the the different types of IRS audits and what they involve.

 A paper audit is an audit that’s conducted entirely by mail.
 With this type of audit, the IRS is looking at something specific on your tax return.
 You get a notice in the mail asking you to send them more information, you mail it in, and they tell you if they’re making changes to your return.